dlt-science/science-notes/blogs/ZKP/zkp.md

 ### Digital Identity Management Systems

-Traditional centralized Digital Identity Management Systems (DIMS) are vulnerable to various threats, such as fragmented identity, single point of failure, internal attacks, and privacy leaks.
-However, the introduction of blockchain technology can mitigate these issues by eliminating the need for a centralized third party.
+Traditional centralised Digital Identity Management Systems (DIMS) are vulnerable to various threats, such as fragmented identity, single point of failure, internal attacks, and privacy leaks.
+However, the introduction of blockchain technology can mitigate these issues by eliminating the need for a centralised third party.
 Yet, the inherent transparency of the blockchain also poses privacy challenges due to its open nature.

 To address these issues, smart contracts and zero-knowledge proof (ZKP) algorithms can be used to refine the current identity claim model on the blockchain.
 This enhances the unlinkability of identities and prevents the exposure of attribute ownership, thereby improving user privacy.